SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 Only one `ConfirmCallback` is supported by a `RabbitTemplate`.

->NOTE: When a rabbit template send operation completes, the channel is closed.
+>When a rabbit template send operation completes, the channel is closed.
 This precludes the reception of confirms or returns when the connection factory cache is full (when there is space in the cache, the channel is not physically closed and the returns and confirms proceed normally).
 When the cache is full, the framework defers the close for up to five seconds, in order to allow time for the confirms and returns to be received.
 When using confirms, the channel is closed when the last confirm is received.